rpetrich/jiraconnect-ios/README.md

             [self presentModalViewController:[[JMC instance] feedbackViewController] animated:YES];
         }
 Use [[JMC instance] issuesViewController] to simply present the inbox directly.

+1. You can test the Crash Reporting, simply by adding a CFRelease(NULL); statement somewhere in your code.

 Advanced Configuration Options
 ------------------------------